nano-wallet-company/nano-wallet-ios/readme.md

 * Also make sure you're importing `RaiCoreBase` into the wrapper library's `.h` file, that should give you access to all functions in the the `.m` file

+* Go to Build Phases for the Framework and create a Copy Files job (if one doesn't exist, Destination: resources.
+Copy only when installing: no, Code sign on copy: yes).
+The item being copied has the file name `RaiCoreBase`.

+* Go to Build Phases for the main project target and create a Copy Files job (if one doesn't exist) where the item referenced is RaiCoreBase.framework (copy only when installing: no, code sign on copy: yes.
+Destination: Frameworks

+* In `RaiCoreBase`, make sure that the interface.h file is public to the Framework; Make sure `RaiCoreBase` is public (and required) to the Framework and the main project target

+* Make sure that the `.framework` is included in the main target's Embedded Binaries

+* Make sure that your `RaiCoreBase.h` file has `#import <RaiCoreBase/interface.h>` at the top

 ### Have a question?

-If you need any help, please visit our [GitHub Issues](https://github.com/nano-wallet-company/nano-ios-wallet/issues) or the [Nano #support channel](https://chat.nano.org).
+If you need any help, please visit our [GitHub Issues](https://github.com/nano-wallet-company/nano-wallet-ios/issues) or the [Nano #support channel](https://chat.nano.org).
 Feel free to file an issue if you aren't able to find a solution.

 ### License